netquick/DeFRaG_helper/README.md

 - Auto Update
 - Map Browser with local sqlite db
+- Installs and plays maps with one click
 - Updating maps from internet
 - Server Browser refreshing state every 30 seconds
 - Demo browser to fetch demos for maps and one-click play